 The Music Program

 By the time he enters Middle School, a Browning boy has already received training in five fundamental aspects of music: singing, playing instruments, listening, movement, and reading and writing notation.
 The focus of the Middle School music program is on expanding awareness and appreciation of the more subtle aspects of these five areas of musical experience.
-Building upon the Lower School training, fluency in reading and writing notation and performing instrumental music as an ensemble is stressed in the Middle School.
+Building upon the Lower School training, understanding the expressive tools of music, utilizing those tools to create music that expresses emotion, and fluency in reading and writing notation is stressed in the Middle School.

 Form I Music focuses on ensemble performance using several types of musical instruments.
-Following an introductory unit that reviews basic knowledge of theory and mastery of sight-reading skills, the students learn to play performance pieces on hand chimes, recorders and African drums.
+Following an introductory unit that reviews basic knowledge of theory and mastery of sight-reading skills, the boys learn to play performance pieces on hand chimes, and African drums.
 For their ensemble debut as a class, the Form I boys are traditionally featured playing a number of their hand chime pieces during the annual Browning Holiday Program.
-Emphasis is on developing an ensemble technique and the discipline required to achieve a coordinated group effort.
+Emphasis is placed on developing an ensemble technique and the discipline required to achieve a coordinated group effort.
+The boys develop a greater understanding of how music and musicians influence and comment on the world around them.

-Form II Music is designed to review and refine performance technique on the various instruments the boys have learned to play during their Middle School years, as well as introduce the study of music history.
+Form II Music is designed to review and refine performance technique on djembe drums, as well as tackle more complex aural skills, drawing from Paul Hindemith’s body of work at Yale.
 For their ensemble debut as a class, the Form II boys are traditionally featured playing djembes during the annual Browning Thanksgiving Assembly.
 Emphasis is on developing an ensemble technique and the discipline required to achieve a coordinated group effort.
+In the second semester the boys undertake the study of a major composer of the classical canon, and compose their own recitative.
 The complexity of the material and subtlety of interpretation are distinguishing features of this level of study.

 Middle School Chorus

 The Browning Middle School Chorus provides an opportunity for students to sing with boys from different grade levels and prepare music for performances such as the Holiday Program, and the InterSchool Choral Festival.
-Focus is on producing a free and healthy sound and reinforcing sight-singing skills learned in the classroom.
-Special attention is given to the cambiata (changing) voices in the group.
-The boys also participate in a choral adjudication at the end of the year and celebrate their hard work after the competition with a day at Six Flags Great Adventure (or comparable venue).
+The focus is on producing a free and healthy sound and reinforcing sight-singing skills learned in the classroom.
+However, technique is not the end, but the means, and much of the rehearsal time is focussed around communication and expression of emotion.
+The boys also participate in a choral adjudication at the end of the year and celebrate their hard work after the competition with a day at Six Flags Great Adventure Park.

-The Browning Ovation Orchestra provides an opportunity for students who play violin, viola, cello, as well as brass and woodwind instruments, to prepare music from the standard repertoire for performances such as the Holiday Program, the Middle School Music Recital, and special assemblies for the Parents’ Association and Lower School boys.
-Focus is on building technical mastery on the instrument and developing a unified ensemble sound.
+The Browning Ovation Orchestra provides an opportunity for students who play orchestral instruments, to prepare music from the standard repertoire for performances such as the Holiday Program, the Middle School Music Recital, and special assemblies for the Parents’ Association and Lower School boys.
+Focus is placed on building technical mastery on the instrument, developing a unified ensemble sound, and achieving greater fluency in reading music.